 - Inspection and maintenance of engineered Cover Systems at the East and West Plant Areas.

 - Inspection and maintenance of TSCA Vault.

-- Quarterly off-site spring water sampling (Spring 18).
+- Semi-annual off-site spring water sampling (Spring 18).

 - Site Source Control groundwater collection system and Vault collection system treatment at the NPDES permitted water treatment plant.

-- Installation of AOI-8 PCB contaminated bedrock Dense Non-Aqueous Phase Liquid (DNAPL/heavy oil) Recovery System.
+- Removal of mobile PCB contaminated Dense Non-Aqueous Phase Liquid (DNAPL/heavy oil) from bedrock at AOI-8.